 About Us Devon & Cornwall Lupus Group is one of the Regional Support Groups of LUPUS UK.
 To support members, we arrange meetings and talks of relevance and interest.
-We produce a quarterly magazine which you can learn more about here.
 For information about ways you can support the Group, contact us. |

 Committee Members